Moddable-OpenSource/moddable/documentation/xs/XS Compartment.md

 If the `importMeta` property is present, its value must be an object.
 The default `importMeta` object is an empty object.

 Compartments copy the `importMeta` object properties into the module `import.meta` object like `Object.assign`.

+If the `specifier` property is present, its value is coerced into a string and becomes the referrer specifier of the module.

 #### descriptors with `namespace` and `compartment` properties